 Driving around Scotland will allow you the freedom and time to enjoy the beautiful landscapes, and the magnificent scenic views around the mountains and lochs.

 Less than one hour driving can take you from any city to glorious countryside, and one drive I definitely do recommend is to Loch Lomond, less than an hour from Glasgow.
 Just follow the A82, go round the loch (if you can resist stopping, which I doubt) and head north for the Highlands up through Glencoe.
 It’s absolutely breathtaking!

 Plan your journey in advance with the AA Route Planner

 With lots of islands, ferry travel is vital in Scotland.
 The biggest operator is Caledonian MacBrayne, or CalMac for short, who serve most of the islands off the west coast.

 They offer a couple of discounted travel passes.
 The Island Hopscotch will save you money if you’re going to be using more than one ferry, and the Island Rover, ideal if you plan to use a lot of ferries over the course of a week or two.
 The CalMac website has information on all the routes, timetables and fares.

 The Orkney and Shetland Islands are serviced by Northlink Ferries, from Aberdeen and Scrabster, while travel between the various Orkney Isles are served by Orkney Ferries.
 Oh, and they are all car ferries.

-I hope you found this page helpful, and if you haven’t already done so, you should read Travelling To Scotland for ways of getting here, and the Best Time to Visit Scotland to see when’s the best time for you.
+I hope you found this page helpful, and if you haven’t already done so, you should read Travelling To Scotland for ways of getting here, and the Best Time to Visit Scotland to see when’s best for you.
 Well that’s about it, I hope you enjoy travelling in Scotland as much as I have, I’m sure you will, and please remember to drive safely.

 Still looking for accommodation?
 Search a comprehensive database of towns and cities to Find A Hotel In Scotland at the lowest rates.